eagle-io/docs/source/intro/overview/index.rst

 	Intuitive categorised lists provide quick access to the data for your most important Nodes: Locations, Sources, Parameters, Attachments.

 |icon-chart| Chart
 	Use the Chart View for reviewing your timeseries data in highly interactive charts.
-Choose to group data onto charts by Location or by Parameter type.
+Choose to group data on charts by Location or Parameter type.

 |icon-events| Events
 	Every interaction (user and system generated) is recorded in the Events log.